-[his first name], I've been reflecting on all that's happened and trying to figure out how I let myself act the way I did.
-I've recently had some personal issues and new insecurities I have had trouble dealing, and I'm afraid I let them hijack my sensibility in the moment.
-I'm ashamed and embarrassed for my behavior and totally understand why they didn't make sense for you at the time.
+(Their name), I've been reflecting on all that's happened and trying to figure out how I let myself act the way I did.
+I've recently had some personal issues and new insecurities I have had trouble dealing with, and I'm afraid I let them hijack my sensibility at the moment.
+I'm ashamed and embarrassed about my behavior and totally understand why they didn't make sense for you at the time.
 I've been working a lot on myself over the weeks and determined to overcome them.
 Hope we get back to the laughter.

 Another client whose ex wouldn’t respond to him for a long time:

-Hey [her first name], I respect your decision to not respond to me, however I'm left confused and would appreciate if you could share more.
+Hey (name], I respect your decision to not respond to me.
+However, I'm left confused and would appreciate it if you could share more.
 I don’t know how you feel about me and I understand if you don't want to tell me, but I would deeply appreciate it if you would.
-Hard to forget about our 6 hour phone call marathon ;) Anyway, I hope you're doing well and wish you the best.
+Hard to forget about our 6-hour phone call marathon ;) Anyway, I hope you're doing well and wish you the best.